Edinburgh University Students’ Association

 The oldest purpose built student union in the world, Teviot Row House opened its doors in 1889.
 Housing six distinct bars, five catering outlets, a live music venue and meeting and events spaces, the venue plays host to art exhibitions, sports screenings, quiz and band nights, balls, ceremonies and even weddings; which are planned by our catering company, Honours.

-By September 2017 The Pleasance will have been redeveloped into a dynamic centre for student activities containing meeting areas, TV and radio production spaces, dance studios, and a multi-purpose performance space.
+The Pleasance recently underwent significant redevelopment, transforming it into a dynamic centre for student activities containing meeting areas, TV and radio production spaces, dance studios, and a multi-purpose performance space.
 A bar and catering offering exists on site, and Association events - for example live music - are programmed in the performance spaces throughout the year.

 Home to the Association’s main administrative offices, a retail outlet, coffee shop, bar, catering offering, and two tenant companies, Potterrow has an attic nightclub which, each Saturday, enables the entire venue to transform into a 1,500 capacity club.

-Providing Association facilities for some 8,000 science and engineering students based on the King’s Buildings Campus, King’s Building House has recently undergone a renovation to its, bars, catering and retail offering.
-The venue also houses a gym, badminton and squash courts and meeting facilities.
+Providing Association facilities for some 8,000 science and engineering students based on the King’s Buildings Campus, King’s Building House is undergoing a summer renovation to its gym, bars, catering and retail offering in 2016.
+The venue also houses badminton and squash courts and meeting facilities.

-In addition to the operations listed above, the Students’ Association runs bar and catering facilities within the clubhouse of the University’s Sport & Exercise playing fields at Peffermill, and a lively and intimate bar and venue at the Edinburgh College of Art.
+In addition to the operations listed above, the Association runs bar and catering facilities within the clubhouse of the University’s Sport & Exercise playing fields at Peffermill.

 The Association has embarked on its Strategic Plan 2015-19 which outlines its mission, vision and values, alongside a suite of goals and supporting activities which will enable it to successfully achieve the ambitious targets it has set itself.